Optimization-based Learning for Dynamic Load Planning in Trucking Service Networks: Computational Study

 \section{Computational Study}

-This section reports a series of experiments conducted on real-life instances provided by our industry partner.
+This section reports a series of experiments conducted on industrial instances provided by our research partner.
 Section \ref{instances} presents statistics for the problem instances.
-Section \ref{experiment-setup} discusses the experimental setup for the optimization models and proxies.
-Section \ref{compute-performance-proxies} evaluates the computational performance of the optimization proxies against the greedy heuristic (GH) and the optimization models (Model \eqref{CreateLoadsModel} and GDO).
-Section \ref{sec: sym-break-data-gen} evaluates the benefits of GDO for learning.
+Section \ref{experiment-setup} discusses the experimental setting for the optimization models and optimization proxies.
+Section \ref{compute-performance-proxies} evaluates the computational performance of the optimization proxies against the greedy heuristic (GH) and the optimization models (the OLPP and and the LOLPP).
+Section \ref{sec: sym-break-data-gen} evaluates the benefits of the data generation for learning.
+Section \ref{sec: repair} discusses the efficiency of the repair procedure and how it depends on the prediction accuracy.